LinwoodDev/dev_doctor-backends/README.md

 ## Submit a backend

-Create a pull request and create a file with your `namespace.txt`.
+Create a pull request and create a file with your `namespace/name.json`.
+Add the url like [here](metadata/LinwoodCloud/dev_doctor.json).

-For example, if you have the domain `example.com`, your file should be named `com.example.txt`.
+## Build data files

-The same with subdomains: The file for the subdomain `backend.example.com` is `com.example.backend.cf.txt`.
+Build the data files using `python tools/build.py`.